UKHO/docs/software-engineering-policies/TechnicalDebt/TechnicalDebtPolicy.md

 Each product **MUST** maintain a register of technical debt within it's Azure DevOps project.

-This shoudl include all types of technical debt, i.e.:
+This should include all types of technical debt, i.e.:

 * Architectural – Tightly coupled systems (lots of criss-crossed dependencies), restrictive to extension or automation
 * Code – Low quality code or ineffective patterns